Categories

 MCBK was established as a new branch of the Cheshire Beekeepers Association (CBKA) in 2012.
 We currently have around 100 members and our membership continues to grow as we welcome new beekeepers into the branch.

-We hold a variety of events throughout the year including monthly talks on a range of beekeeping subjects, most of which are held during the autumn and winter months and take place at the Three Greyhounds Inn at Allostock (WA16 9JY).
+We hold a variety of events throughout the year including monthly talks on a range of beekeeping subjects, most of which are held during the autumn and winter months and take place at the Blue Cap in Sandiway near Northwich.
 During the spring and summer months, when the bees become more active, we organise visits to members apiaries where we can observe their hive inspections and discuss topical beekeeping issues.

 In addition to these meetings, we run training courses and a mentoring programme for new and prospective beekeepers.